web3/web3.js/docs/include_package-core.rst

     ...

 The default block is used for all methods which have a block parameter.
-You can override it by passing in the ``defaultBlock`` as last parameter.
+You can override it by passing the block parameter if a block is required.

+Example:

 - :ref:`web3.eth.getBalance() <eth-getbalance>`
 - :ref:`web3.eth.getCode() <eth-getcode>`